knipec/Website/README.md

 ## Publishing

-To publish to the live site, run the `push` script from the `source` branch.
+Make all changes in the `source` branch.
+When you are ready to publish to the live site:
+1. Run
+    ```sh
+    git add --all .; and git status
+    ```
+    to stage your changes and check what you're about to commit.

+2. If that looks good, run
+    ```sh
+    git commit -m "..."
+    ```
+    to commit your changes.

+3. Run the `push` script in the main directory to upload to Github and push to the live site.